Actipro/WPF-Controls/Documentation/topics/views/panels/building-a-custom-panel.md

 Derived panels are responsible for checking and using the `IsLayoutUpdatePending` flag, so both statuses are correctly applied.

-> [!NOTE]
+> [!IMPORTANT]
 > If the flag is not properly used, then the "layout updating" animations and settings will not be used.
 Instead, the "arrange updating" animations and settings will always be used.

-Add the following inside the `ArrangeElements` method above the SEE BELOW marker:
+Add the following inside the `ArrangeElements` method above the "SEE BELOW" comment marker:

 ```csharp
 // Cache and reset layout pending flag